Here are some bowling party games for parties held either at a bowling alley or at home.

 For more information on this and to see some photos examples, see the Theme section of the Bowling Party Ideas page.

-Alternatively, there are lots of themed bowling sets for kids that you can buy for between $10 - $20 such as Disney Princess (below left), Spiderman, Toy Story, Hello Kitty, Spongebob Squarepants, Monsters (below center) and Farm Friends (below right).
+Alternatively, there are lots of themed bowling sets for kids that you can buy from supplier 3 for between $10 - $20 such as Disney Princess (below left), Spiderman, Toy Story, Hello Kitty, Spongebob Squarepants, Monsters (below center) and Farm Friends (below right).

-If you have a Nintendo Wii there are quite a few different bowling games available—so try some virtual bowling.
+If you have a Nintendo, Xbox, Playstation or similar there are quite a few different video bowling games available from supplier 3—so try some virtual bowling.

 You don't just have to bowl with balls!
 Try knocking down the pins using a Supersoaker water gun.

-Once you've knocked down all the real pins, have a go at a bowling pin shaped piñata.
+Once you've knocked down all the real pins, have a go at a bowling pin shaped piñata from supplier 1.

 For more ideas on invitations, food & drink, and party decorations to go with these bowling party games, check out my separate page of Bowling Party Ideas.

 Matt James is a professional event planner and owner of event agency Left Field Productions, which has produced events for Elton John, Sarah Jessica Parker, Kevin Spacey, Stella McCartney, David LaChapelle, John Waters, and Elvis Costello & Diana Krall.
 Since 2004, Left Field Productions has won 30 industry awards for excellence including Production Company of the Year.